alexhunsley/swift-testing-wildcards/README.md

 Yes, by calling `.variantsList` instead of `.variants`.

-If you wanted to suck that into a test func, just receiving an array param, like so:
+If you wanted to receive that list in a test func use an array parameter like this:

 ```swift
     @Test("if retry is disabled then shouldRetry always returns false", arguments: